Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Exterior view of the Tate Britain, London, England, UK

 MAP.
-Opened in 1897 as the National Gallery of British Art, the Tate Britain is one of the highly touted art museums in London and one of the largest in England.
+Opened in 1897 as the National Gallery of British Art, the Tate Britain is a highly touted art museum in London and one of the largest in England.
+The displays feature works by British artists as well as contemporary art and admission is free!

 #25 Lambeth Bridge